eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 --name pgadmin \
 dpage/pgadmin4
 ```
-- Container naming (--name) helps in identifying and managing containers, especially when handling multiple instances.
+- Container naming (--name) helps in identifying and managing containers, especially when handling multiple instances

 #
 ### Alternative method to interact with the PostgreSQL database can be found here: [jupyter-to-postgres-connection.ipynb](jupyter-to-postgres-connection.ipynb)

 #

-### Convert a Jupyter Notebook to a Script to Run in Cli
+### Convert a Jupyter Notebook to a Script to Run in cli
 ```bash
 jupyter nbconvert --to=script data-upload-to-postgres.ipynb
 ```

 ### Automating Data Ingestion
-The script [automating-data-ingestion](automating-data-ingestion.py) demonstrates how to automate the data ingestion process
+The [automating-data-ingestion](automating-data-ingestion.py) script demonstrates an automated data ingestion process
 ```bash
 python automating-data-ingestion.py \
   --user=root \